CodeXCourses/level-1-course-content/week-1-Dev-Tools-VSCode/README.md

 Bonus:

-* Change the style of text a local news website.
-Take a screenshot and submit
 * Make a list of keyboard shortcuts you frequently use, and those you would like to use.
 * Review the reading material.
 Find something new and try it.
 Take a screenshot and submit.